Viking art: Late Urnes Style

+Licensed under CC BY-SA 2.5.

+and stories from other religions did not go away right away; instead, many of them were mixed with Christian symbols.
+This is very clear on late runestones, which sometimes have crosses next to the usual animal designs.
+Stone crosses and church decorations were some of the new kinds of art that came about.
+These works of art show how Viking art changed during a big change in religion.
+Instead of replacing older traditions, many artists mixed old and new images to make pieces that show both how cultures have changed and how they have stayed the same.

 Urnes-Romanesque Style

 The Urnes-Romanesque Style does not appear on runestones which suggests that the tradition of making runestones had died out when the mixed style made its appearance since it is well represented in Gotland and on the Swedish mainland.
 The Urnes-Romanesque Style can be dated independently of style thanks to representations from Oslo in the period 1100–1175, dendrochronological dating of the Lisbjerg frontal in Denmark to 1135, as well as Irish reliquaries that are dated to the second half of the 12th century.